rpw199912j/mit_model_code/README.md

 zero-variance (i.e. the feature value is the same for all compounds) and high linear correlation (greater than 0.95).
 Therefore, the data cleaning process is carried out in the following order:

 - Drop rows / compounds with at least 6 missing features
+- Impute missing values with [KNNImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html)
+    - For each row with missing values, find the 5 nearest neighbors using features that are not missing
-- Impute missing values by column / feature
+    - Impute missing values based on features in the 5 nearest neighbors weighted by their distance
-    - Group the dataset by the assigned label (one of metal, insulator or MIT)
-    - Calculate the median value for each feature within each label group
-    - Fill the missing values with the corresponding medians of each label group
 - Remove features with zero variance
 - Remove features with high linear correlation
-    - Find features with linear correlation greater than 0.95
+    - Find features with a linear correlation greater than 0.95
     - Drop one of the two features in each pair of highly correlated features

-After data cleaning, the dataset now has 103 (102 numeric & 1 one-hot-encoded categorical with 2 levels) features remaining and will be referred to as [the full feature](data/processed/csv_version/IMT_Classification_Dataset_Full_Feature_Set_v9.csv) set from now on.
+After data cleaning, the dataset now has 106 (105 numeric & 1 one-hot-encoded categorical with 2 levels) features remaining and will be referred to as [the full feature](data/processed/csv_version/IMT_Classification_Dataset_Full_Feature_Set_v10.csv) set from now on.

 ## 2. Model Building
 The model building process follows an iterative approach.
 During the first iteration, the cleaned-up full feature set is fed into